 - Antihistamines: Sadly, the effects are disappointing in dogs

-- Avoiding Allergens: For example, many dogs are allergic to grass sap and freshly mown grass in a ‘No-no.’ Or, if your dog is allergic to house dust mites ( a common allergen) hoover daily with a vacuum with a HEPA filter
+- Avoiding Allergens: For example, many dogs are allergic to grass sap and freshly mown grass in a ‘No-no.’ Or, if your dog is allergic to house dust mites ( a common allergen) hoover daily with a vacuum with an allergen filter.

 Home Treatment for Atopic Dermatitis in Dogs